Generalization of terms via universal algebra: Conclusions

 The algebraic approach we presented offers a novel perspective and new techniques for the study of e-generalization problems, for equational theories in general and (algebraizable) logics in particular.
 We have highlighted the invariants up to generality of e-generalization problems and their solutions, using the congruences of the 1-generated free algebras; these congruences always shed some light on the poset of solutions of a problem, and in some cases they fully characterize it.

 As hinted at in the last section, our methods can be used fruitfully to study a plethora of different examples.
 Among other varieties that should be amenable to our methods, a most interesting example is given by Heyting algebras, or, from the logical perspective, intuitionistic logic.
 Indeed, Heyting algebras are a 1EP variety.
-Another relevant 1EP variety coming from logic is the variety of MV-algebras, the equivalent algebraic semantics of infinite-valued \L ukasiewicz logic.
-To tackle these examples one would require an in depth study that goes beyond the boundaries of this work; nonetheless we plan to pursue it in future work.
+To tackle this and related examples one would require an in depth study that goes beyond the boundaries of this work; nonetheless we plan to pursue it in future work.

 Another relevant direction to follow is the role played by e-generalization in {\em refutation systems}, i.e., axiomatic systems meant to derive non-valid formulas \cite{Skura1,Skura2,Citkin}; in such systems the {\em reverse substitution rule} derives from a non-valid formula the refutation of all its generalizers.
 A connection with the present theory should be investigated.